kennyhei/react-formik-step-wizard/README.md

 If you use animation library in your custom wrapper component, then during step change Formik logs warning `"A component is changing a controlled input to be uncontrolled."` to console.
 Tested with `react-spring` and `framer-motion`.

 Since steps are internally using shared Formik instance, I think the issue is that when step is changed, then Formik's `initialValues` is also updated according to what has been configured in new step object.
 However, during transition the old step is still rendered couple of times.
-If old step component is using Formik `<Field />`, internally it's retrieving `initialValues` which now has the new values from new step, causing said warning as it cannot find corresponding initial value to `<Field />`.
+If old step component is using Formik `<Field />`, internally it's retrieving `initialValues` which now has the new values from new step, causing said warning as it cannot find anymore corresponding initial value for `<Field />`.
 This results in component being changed from controlled input to uncontrolled.

 Simplified example: